sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 ## 1. Background

-As the continuation of [Sirius](https://www.usenix.org/conference/nsdi23/presentation/bansal) project, SmartSwitch provides an even more cost-effective and space-saving way for Azure to build SDN solutions, with even lower network latency.
+To help disaggregate network functions, SmartSwitch provides an cost-effective and space-saving way to build SDN solutions, with low network latency.
 However, like all the other network solutions, one of the biggest challenges we need to solve is how to provide a reliable network service.

 This doc covers the aspect of High Availability and Scalability for SmartSwitch in the aspects of Requirements / SLA, the network physical topology, ENI allocation/placement, HA state management and transition under each planned or unplanned events, flow replication and more.